Must See TV: Decline and end of first run (2000–2006)

-The 2000–01 season started great for NBC and its Thursday lineup, with Friends, ER, Just Shoot Me! and Will & Grace continuing with very strong ratings, with a new sitcom, Cursed (later renamed The Weber Show) a starring vehicle for Steven Weber and Amy Pietz since their roles on Wings and Caroline in the City, respectively, which joined the lineup, but struggled through the season and was canceled by NBC, despite ending as the 22nd most-watched show in the United States for the season.
-However, that season marked the beginning of the decline of "Must See TV" on Thursdays, as that night's programming become increasingly stronger on other networks.
+The 2000–01 season started great for NBC and its Thursday lineup, with Friends, ER, Just Shoot Me! and Will & Grace continuing with very strong ratings, with a new sitcom, Cursed (later renamed The Weber Show) a starring vehicle for Steven Weber and Amy Pietz since their roles on Wings and Caroline in the City, respectively, joining the lineup, but struggled through the season and was canceled by NBC, despite ending as the 22nd most-watched show in the US.
+However, that season marked the beginning of the decline of "Must See TV", as that night's programming become increasingly stronger on other networks.
 CBS was first to break through with its lineup of Survivor and CSI: Crime Scene Investigation, followed by 48 Hours.

-When Survivor premiered, Kelly Kahl, then vice-president of scheduling at CBS, took a risk and moved the show's second season to Thursdays in competition with Friends; the strategy worked as Survivor won viewership numbers over Friends, giving Kahl significant sway within CBS to continue supporting the show, which ended as the number-one rated show in the United States for the 2000–01 season.
-NBC made an attempt to get comedy back to Mondays, with the returning show Daddio (which spent its first season on Thursdays) and a new sitcom, Tucker, however both shows were canceled just after four weeks into the 2000 fall season, being replaced by Dateline NBC.
-Frasier returned to Tuesday nights, to continued success on ratings; joining 3rd Rock from the Sun (which entered its sixth and final season) and two new shows: The Michael Richards Show −a starring vehicle for Michael Richards since Seinfeld– and DAG −starring Delta Burke and David Alan Grier−, both of which were critical failures and also disappointed on ratings, being canceled by the network at the end of the season.
+When Survivor premiered in the summer of 2000, Kelly Kahl, then vice-president of scheduling at CBS, took a risk and moved the show's second season to Thursdays in competition with Friends; the strategy worked as Survivor won viewership numbers over Friends, giving Kahl significant sway within CBS to continue supporting the show, which ended as the number-one rated show in the US for the 2000–01 season.
+NBC made an attempt to get comedy back to Mondays, with the returning show Daddio (which was successful during its abbreviated first season on Thursdays) and a new sitcom, Tucker, however both shows were canceled just after four weeks into the 2000 fall season, being replaced by Dateline NBC.
+Frasier returned to Tuesday nights, to continued success on ratings; joining 3rd Rock from the Sun (which entered its sixth and final season) and two new shows: The Michael Richards Show –a starring vehicle for Michael Richards after Seinfeld– and DAG –starring Delta Burke and David Alan Grier–, both of which were critical failures and also disappointed on ratings, being canceled by the network at the end of the season.
 At that point, NBC had gone from the top-rated network on Thursday nights and overall to second behind CBS, mostly due to the strength of Survivor and CSI.